DECODING KIRKPATRICK’S FOUR-LEVEL TRAINING EVALUATION MODEL

-The first version of the Kirkpatrick’s Evaluation Model was developed by Donald Kirkpatrick in 1953 and updated multiple times to arrive at the Kirkpatrick’s Four-Level Training Evaluation Model in 2016.
-The four levels included in this model are Reaction, Learning, Behavior and Results.
+Donald Kirkpatrick developed the first version of the Kirkpatrick’s Evaluation Model in 1953 and updated it multiple times to arrive at the Kirkpatrick’s Four-Level Training Evaluation Model in 2016.
+The four levels included in this model are Reaction, Learning, Behavior, and Results.

-It is important to gauge the interest and reaction of the audience in the training session in order to decide how valuable it was to them.
-The trainer must note their interest, their engagement and contributions in order to do so.
-This helps in keeping the session updated and consistently improve its effectiveness by noting the topics that were redundant and the possible discussion points that can be incorporated.
+- It is important to gauge the interest and Reaction of the audience in the training session in order to decide how valuable it was to them.
+The trainer must note their interest, their engagement, and contributions in order to do so.
+This helps in keeping the session updated.
+It also consistently improves its effectiveness by noting the topics that were redundant and discussion points that might be useful.

-The Learning level evaluates what the trainees have learnt and what they have not, how the learning gives them tools to perform tasks differently, how confident they are that they can apply what they have learned and how motivated they are to apply the learning at the workplace.
-The Learning component is measured once before the training session and once after the completion of the session in order the measure the difference in knowledge, skill and competency levels.
+- The Learning level evaluates what the trainees have learned and what they have not, how the learning gives them tools to perform tasks differently, how confident they are that they can apply what they have learned and how motivated they are to apply the learning at the workplace.
+The Learning component is measured once before the training session and once after the completion of the session in order the measure the difference in knowledge, skill, and competency levels.

-The third level, Behavior, evaluates how well the learning is being applied.
-It can assess the where the trainees may need help in case further training is scheduled in the same area of learning.
-When there is low level of application of the learning, it does not directly translate to ineffectiveness of the training program.
+- The third level, Behavior, evaluate how well the learning is taking place.
+It can assess where the trainees may need help in case further training takes place in the same area of learning.
+When there is a low level of application of learning, it does not mean the ineffectiveness of the training program.

-Behavior changes only when conditions are favorable.
-Hence, the environment at the workplace must be favorable to make changes in process and effectively apply the learning.
-The fourth level, Results, is dedicated to measuring the results that the training program has given the organization.
-It involves measuring the ROI for the organization, benefits to the employees and the organization.
-It is the level that consumes the most amount of time since these variables must be mapped to the training and then measured as accurately as possible to gauge their relationship to the effectiveness of the training solely.
+- Behavior changes only when conditions are favorable.
+Hence, the environment at the workplace must be favorable to make changes in the process and effectively apply the learning.
+The fourth level, Results, deals with measuring the results that the training program has given the organization.
+It involves measuring the ROI for the organization, and benefits to the employees and the organization.
+It is this level that consumes the most amount of time.
+This is because these variables must be mapped to the training.
+Then, we measure these variables as accurately as possible to gauge their relationship to the effectiveness of the training solely.